-2800000 FT 2805000 FT 94° 28' 07.5" 94° 26' 15" 38° 58' 07 5" 1015000 FT Area of Interest 1010000 FT 5000mE

-SPECIAL FLOOD HAZARD AREAS (SFHAs) SUBJECT TO INUNDATION BY THE 1% ANNUAL CHANCE FLOOD annual chance flood (100 year flood), also known as the base flood, is the flood that has snace of being equaled or exceeded in any given year.
-The Special Flood Hazard Area is subject to flooding by the 15s annual chance flood.
-Areas of Special Flood blazard area (100 Areas), and the special flood flood hazard area (100 Areas).
-The flood floo

-ZONE A No Base Flood Elevations determined.
-ZONE AE Base Flood Elevations determined.
+LEGEND SPECIAL FLOOD HAZARD AREAS (SFHAs) SUBJECT TO ININDATION.
+BY THE 1% ANNUAL CHANCE FLOOD must channe flood 100 year flood, like showne set the base flood, is the flood that has ce of being equaled or exceeded in any given year.
+The Special Flood Hazard Area is subject in flooding by the 1% annual chance flood.
+Area of Sporal Flood Hazard area is a floor of the 1% annual chance flood.
+Area of Sporal Flood Hazard area is a floor that the sporal flood Hazard area is a floor than 1% and 1% an ZONE A No Base Ficod Elevations determined ZONE AE Base Flood Elevations determined.
+Flood depths of 1 to 3 feet (usually areas of ponding); Base Flood Elevations ZONE AH ZONE AO Flood depths of 1 to 3 feet (usually sheet flow on sloping terrain); average depths determined.
+For areas of alluvial fan flooding, velocities also determine Special Flood Hazard Areas formerly protected from the 1% annual chance flood by a flood control system that was subsequently decorative.
+Zone At insidates that the former flood control system is being restored to provide protection from the 1% annual chance or greater flood.

-ZONE AO

-Flood depths of 1 to 3 feet (usually areas of ponding); Base Flood Elevations ZONE AH

-Flood depths of 1 to 3 feet (usually sheet flow on sloping terrain); average depths determined.
-For areas of alluvial fan flooding, velocities also determin

-Special Flood Hazard Areas formerly protected from the 1% annual chance flood by a flood control system that was subsequently decertified.
-Zone All indicates that fee former flood control system is being restored to provide protection from the 1% annual chance or greater flood.

-Area to be protected from 1% annual chance flood by a Federal flood protection system under construction; no Base Flood Elevations determined.

-ZONE V Coastal flood zone with velocity hazard (wave action); no Base Flood Elevation

-Coastal flood zone with velocity hazard (wave action); Base Flood Elevations determined ZONE VE

-//// FLOODWAY AREAS IN ZONE AE

-The floodway is the channel of a stream plus any adjacent floodplain areas that must be kept free of encroachment so that the 1% annual chance flood can be carried without substantial increases in flood heights.

-OTHER FLOOD AREAS

-ZONE X Areas of 0.2% annual chance flood; areas of 1% annual chance flood with average depths of less than 1 foot or with drainage areas less than 1 square mile; and areas protected by levees from 1% annual chance flood.

-OTHER AREAS ZONE X Areas determined to be outside the 0.2% annual chance floodplain

-ZONE D

-Areas in which flood hazards are undetermined, but possible.

-COASTAL BARRIER RESOURCES SYSTEM (CBRS) AREAS

-CBRS areas and OPAs are normally located within or adjacent to Special Flood Hazard Areas

-0.2% Annual Chance Floodplain Boundary Floodway boundary

-Zone D boundary

-CBRS and OPA boundary

-Boundary dividing Special Flood Hazard Area Zones and boundary dividing Special Flood Hazard Areas of different Base Flood Elevati flood depths, or flood velocities.

-Base Flood Elevation line and value; elevation in feet\ ~~ 513~~

-Base Flood Elevation value where uniform within zone; elevation in feet\ (EL 987)

-\Referenced to the North American Vertical Datum of 1988

-$\overline{\mathbb{A}}$ $\langle A \rangle$ 23 ----- 23

-Geographic coordinates referenced to the North American Datum of 1983 (NAD 83) Western Hemisphere SOO-foot bis: Missouri re-impired 500-foot bis: Missouri State Plane West Zone (FIPS Zone 2403), Transverse Mercator projection Bench mark (see explanation in Notes to Users section of this FIRM panel) 3100000 FT

-MAP REPOSITORIES Refer to Map Repositories list on Map Index

-EFFECTIVE DATE OF COUNTYWIDE FLOOD INSURANCE RATE MAP September 29, 2006

-EFFECTIVE DATE(S) OF REVISION(S) TO THIS PANEL January 20, 2017 - to change Special Flood Hazard Areas.
+Area to be protected from 1% annual chance flood by a flederal flood protection system under construction; no Saie Flood Elevations determined.
+ZONE V Coastal flood zone with velocity hazard (wave action); no Base Flood Elevation ZONE VE Coastal flood zone with velocity hazard (wave action); Base Flood Elevations 11111.
+FLOODWAY AREAS IN ZONE AE The floodway is the channel of a stream plus any adjacent floodplain areas that must be kept free or encroachment so that the 1% annual chance flood can be carried without substantial increases in flood heights.
+OTHER FLOOD AREAS ZONE X Areas of 0.2% annual chance flood; areas of 1% annual chance flood with average depths of less than 1 foot or with drainage areas less than 1 square mile; and areas protected by levees from 1% annual chance flood.
+OTHER AREAS ZONE X Areas determined to be outside the 0.2% annual chance floodplain.
+ZONE D Areas in which flood hazards are undetermined, but possible.
+7777 COASTAL BARRIER RESOURCES SYSTEM (CBRS) AREAS CBRS areas and OPAs are normally located within or adjacent to Special Flood Hazard Areas 0.2% Annual Chance Floodplain Boundary CBRS and OPA boundary Boundary dividing Special Flood Hazard Area Zones and bi dividing Special Flood Hazard Areas of different Base Floor flood depths, or flood velocities.
+Base Flood Elevation line and value; elevation in feet ~~ 513~~ (EL 987) Base Flood Elevation value where uniform within zone; elevation in fixed $\overline{\mathbb{A}}$ (A)-23 ----- 23 Geographic coordinates referenced to the North American Datum of 1983 (NAD 83) Western Hemisphere 5000-foot ticks: Missouri State Plane West Zone (FIPS Zone 2403), Transverse Mercator projection Bench mark (see explanation in Notes to Users section of this FIRM panel) DX5510 X MAP REPOSITORIES Refer to Map Repositories list on Map Index EFFECTIVE DATE OF COUNTYWIDE FLOOD INSURANCE RATE MAP September 29, 2006 EFFECTIVE DATE(S) OF REVISION(S) TO THIS PANEL.
+January 20, 2017 - to change Special Flood Hazard Areas.

+MAP SCALE 1" = 500"